JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/074_Binary_Tree_General_117._Populating_Next_Right_Pointers_in_Each_Node_II.md

             }
             // After finishing the current level, move `current` to the first node of the next level `dummy.next`.
 This is because we made `dummy.next` point into the start node of the next level in the code above current = dummy.next;
             // Reset `dummy.next` to null to prepare for building connections in the traversal of next level.
-If we don't reset it, a endless loop could happen, as in the final outer iteration, `dummy.next` won't be assign to null, and `current` would be assign to `dummy.next` again, which cause the endless loop dummy.next = null;
+If we don't reset it, a infinite loop could happen, as in the final outer iteration, `dummy.next` won't be assign to null, and `current` would be assign to `dummy.next` again, which cause the infinite loop dummy.next = null;
             // Reset 'prev' to the dummy node to start building the next level's connections prev = dummy;